Lohit9/SplinterAPI-examples/README.md

 **Why this Repo?**

-I really enjoyed working with the Splinter API and felt its simple and yet has wide examples and wanted to explore what I could do with it.
+I really enjoyed working with the Splinter API and felt its simple and yet has a wide range of applications and wanted to explore what I could do with it.

 **What is the Splinter API ?**